goncharov-di/errbot-consul/README.md

 ## Install:
 1. Copy *consul-plugin* directory to Errbot's *plugins* directory.
-2. Add address of your Consul KV in Errbot's *config.py* file as CONSUL_HOST variable.
+2. Add the address of your Consul KV in Errbot's *config.py* file as CONSUL_HOST variable.